NyronW/FluentHttpClient/README.md

 ### Working with a fluent http client

-To get and instance of a registerd fluent http client, you simply need to inject the IFluentHttpClientFactory and call its Get method using the named or stronly typed version.
+To get and instance of a registerd fluent http client, you simply need to inject the IFluentHttpClientFactory and call its Get method using the named or strongly typed version.

 ```csharp
 public class TodoController : Controller